 The detrimental effects of inadequate or often absent cooling systems in refuge chambers of the past, unfortunately, prove this point.
 Antiquated shipping-container style chambers were often installed for safe refuge.
 However, when personnel became trapped for extended periods of time, they did more damage than good.

 Fortunately, improved safety standards and a growing understanding of refuge chamber technology have seen the regulated implementation of artificial cooling and dehumidifying systems to help support life during an emergency.
 The internationally recognised West Australian Department of Mines Guideline for ‘Refuge Chambers in Underground Mines’ states,

 ‘When a full complement of people occupies a refuge chamber for a significant period, humidity and temperature can increase rapidly to potentially heatstroke-inducing levels.
 Refrigerative air conditioning will most effectively counter this potentially serious problem.
 The power supply must be adequate for the demands of the system.’

 Cooling Systems for a Refuge Chamber

 Air conditioning is a significant contributor to cooling a refuge chamber.
 Reducing the ill effects of heat stress and achieving a more comfortable temperature inside the refuge chamber.
 Using refrigeration technology through a split-system air conditioner allows the heat load inside the chamber to be lowered by way of a fan drawing warm air over a cold coil inside the unit.

-It is important to recognise that there are a number of mechanisms within a refuge chamber, including cooling, that works in unison to protect personnel from external hazards and provide a safe ‘go to’ area during an emergency.
+It is important to recognise that there are several mechanisms within a refuge chamber, including cooling, that works in unison to protect personnel from external hazards and provide a safe ‘go-to’ area during an emergency.